parsafarshadfar/connect_four_ai/README.md

-# Connect Four AI 🎮
+# Connect Four with AI 🎮

 An interactive **Connect Four** game featuring an AI opponent with adjustable difficulty levels.
 Test your strategy skills against the computer or play with a friend!